Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.12.01 - Version 5.10

-- Add dark theme for month view and reminder boxes.
 - Add preview dialog for print month view.
 - Add view selection for save to file and copy to clipboard.
 - Add option to show print preview dialog.